-The importance of being volunteer-minded is something I’ve covered in another article, but children have a natural tendency to want to help, particularly if they’re encouraged.
+I’m a huge advocate when it comes to volunteering with children, especially since they have a natural tendency to want to help, particularly if they’re encouraged.
 By showing them that helping others is a great thing, you take their focus off their own short-sighted wants and needs.
 By planting the seeds of civic-mindedness and helping others now, you’re creating character, and an experience-based enjoyment of life, rather than one based on things and spending.

 Set A Good Example

 When your children see you arguing about or stressing over finances, this creates a negative impression of money and what it means in their heads.
 Debt is vile, but the echoes of stress and the worry it creates are far worse.
 When your children see you getting excited about the new 50” flatscreen you bought, or they’re constantly rebuffed for getting too near your expensive new car, their little brains are thinking that things have more meaning and importance than they do, or worse yet, that your stuff is more important than they are.